mikexcohen/LinAlgBook/README.md

 # SPANISH TRANSLATION

 The book has been expertly translated into Spanish by [Diana Llorente](https://spanishtechnicaltranslations.com/).

+You can inspect the Table of Contents (TOC) and read chapter 1.

 Check out the free sample chapter on matrix multiplications!